CSYE6225-Networks-and-Cloud-Computing/webapp/README.md

 ### Building the Application

 No additional build steps are required for this Node.js application.
-The project is set up to run directly using `npm` or `yarn`.
+The project is set up to run directly using `npm`.
 However, ensure that all dependencies are installed by running:

 ```bash
 npm install